halilozercan/BetterVideoPlayer/README.md

 ## Better Video Player

-Better Video Player is a rethought version(fork) of [Easy Video Player](https://github.com/afollestad/easy-video-player).

 <img src="https://raw.githubusercontent.com/halilozercan/bettervideoplayer/master/screens/fullscreen.png" width="600px" />

 ##### Features

+* Completely written in __Kotlin__.
 * __Based on the stock MediaPlayer API__ It will work on all devices and all CPUs, and it works with both local and remote sources.
 * __Simple__ Much less code is required than alternative options to get up and running.
 * __Very configurable__ There are lots of options available to make the player behave exactly how you want it to behave.
-* __Adaptive__ The player use the colors of your (AppCompat) Activity theme automatically.
-* __Swipe Gestures__ Supports the common on-screen scroll behavior which is used by MXPlayer, VLC and other Android media players.
+* __Swipe Gestures__ Supports the common on-screen scroll behavior which is used by MXPlayer, VLC and other Android video players.
-* __Double tap to seek__ Very youtube like double tap to seek with custom time.
+* __Tap Gestures__ Double tap on right or left side of the screen to jump back and forward like Youtube and Netflix players.

 ---